Brian Crecente: Recognition

+In 2025, Crecente was accepted to BAFTA in recognition of his "contribution to our industry."

 In 2018, Crecente received a special recognition from the Society of Professional Journalists for his series on game culture in Cuba.
 He was also awarded first place for Excellence in eSports Writing that same year by the SPJ for his story on the esports champions of Cuba.
 Crecente was named one of the 20 most influential people in the video game industry over the past 20 years by GamePro in 2009 and one of gaming's Top 50 journalists by Edge in 2006.
 He was featured in a 5280 biography.

+As a police reporter at the Rocky Mountain News, Crecente received an Associated Press Sports Editors Award for his work on the story "Drinking, sex rampant at party attended by CU football prospects" in 2004.
+He also received Excellence in Journalism Awards from the Colorado Chapter of the Society of Professional Journalists for stories on gang violence, a plane crash, wildfires, and police-involved shootings.
+He was honored by the Associated Press Sports Editors Best Writing for a feature story for his work on the death of Bioson Dele.
+As a reporter at the Palm Beach Post he was part of a team honored by the Florida Press Club for the paper's coverage of the 2000 Presidential Election recount.
+He also received several awards as a police reporter at the Fort Worth Star-Telegram.

 Personal life

 Brian Crecente is married and has a son and two grandchildren.
 He is the uncle of Jennifer Ann Crecente, who was murdered in 2006.
 He was one of the judges on the "Life.
 Love.
 Game Design Challenge", a competition designed "to challenge video game designers and developers to create video games about teen dating violence" sponsored by Jennifer Ann's Group, a memorial charity for Jennifer.
 Crecente attended the University of Maryland, College Park.